MechatronicSystems-Group/Integrated-Embedded-Systems/microcontroller-programming/chapter-6-registers.md

 ### Register Basics

-- Registers are memory-mapped locations
+- Registers are memory-mapped locations.
-- Each register has a specific purpose and bit layout
+- Each register has a specific purpose and bit layout.
 - Register values directly control hardware behavior
 - Access is typically through memory-mapped I/O